reactjs/react.dev/content/docs/refs-and-the-dom.md

 React will call the `ref` callback with the DOM element when the component mounts, and call it with `null` when it unmounts. `ref` callbacks are invoked before `componentDidMount` or `componentDidUpdate` lifecycle hooks.

-Using the `ref` callback just to set a property on the class is a common pattern for accessing DOM elements.
+Using the `ref` callback to set a property on the class is a common pattern for accessing DOM elements.
 The preferred way is to set the property in the `ref` callback like in the above example.
 There is even a shorter way to write it: `ref={input => this.textInput = input}`.

 You can pass callback refs between components like you can with object refs that were created with `React.createRef()`.